ADDICTION AND DRUG ABUSE

 KNOW THE SIGNS

-Before you seek addiction resources, you must know what the symptoms of addiction are.
-A main word to consider is “change,” referring to changes in your teen’s behavior, appearance, and routine.
-They may be irritable, moody or extremely withdrawn.
-They may lash out at you.
-You may notice that they have bouts of mania or depression.
-Further, you may observe that your teen has stopped caring for their personal hygiene; maybe they’ve stopped showering regularly, look unkempt, or no longer care about their outward display.
-Routine is important for teens and you may notice that a teen’s usual way of operating has changed in any way, there may be a deeper issue.
+Before you seek addiction resources, it’s important to understand the symptoms of addiction.
+A main word to consider is “change.”
+Referring to changes in your teen’s behavior, appearance, and routine.
+They may be irritable, moody, extremely withdrawn, or lash out at you.
+Bouts of mania or depression are also red flags.
+Further, you may observe that your teen has stopped caring for their personal hygiene.
+Maybe they’ve stopped showering regularly, look unkempt, or no longer care about their outward appearance.
+Routine is important for teens.
+If you notice that your teen’s usual way of operating has changed in any way, there may be a deeper issue.
 This includes shirking regular responsibilities, such as skipping school or ditching work.
-They may no longer want to visit their friends, or they may take up with a completely new group of friends.
+They may no longer want to visit their friends or take up with a completely new group of friends.

 Substance Abuse Statistics

-Substance abuse disorder is something that affects Americans of every age, gender, race, and socio-economic level.
+Substance abuse disorder affects Americans of every age, gender, race, and socio-economic level.
 According to the National Survey on Drug Use and Health (NSDUH), over 21.5 million Americans suffer from some sort of substance abuse disorder.

-- Almost 8 million Americans suffer from both a substance abuse disorder and an additional mental health disorder
+- Almost 8 million Americans suffer from both a substance abuse disorder and a mental health disorder.

-In order to effectively combat teenage substance abuse, it is important to address as many different substances as possible.
-Many teenagers abuse multiple substances at once.
+To combat teenage substance abuse, it is important to acknowledge that many teenagers abuse multiple substances at once.
 Using a dynamic approach to treat each of these forms of abuse can help produce the best results.

-Opioid Use Disorder: opioids—heroin, prescription pain killers, etc.—present the highest potential risk for addiction
+Opioid Use Disorder: Opioids such as heroin and prescription painkillers present the highest potential risk for addiction.

-Benzodiazepine Use Disorder: these drugs (such as Xanax) are commonly abused by teenagers and adults alike
+Benzodiazepine Use Disorder: These drugs (such as Xanax) are commonly abused by teenagers and adults.

 Substance abuse disorders can be treated in a variety of different ways.
-The type of treatment that will be best for a given teenager will depend on the type and extent of addiction, as well as the individuals themselves.
+The best teen drug abuse treatment depends on the extent of addiction and the individual’s needs.

-Experiential Treatment: uses positive experiences (such as submergence in nature, art, music, and poetry) to help individuals find a productive outlet
+Experiential Treatment: uses positive experiences, such as submergence in nature, art, music, and poetry.
+These treatments help individuals find a productive outlet.

-These are just a few of the different treatment modalities that can help teenagers suffering from substance abuse disorders.
-Depending on the individual, combining multiple treatment modalities may produce the best results.
+These are just a few of the different treatment modalities that can help teens suffering from substance abuse disorders.
+Depending on the individual, combining multiple treatment options may produce the best results.

 RESOURCES COME IN MANY FORMS

 You may want to confide in staff at your teen’s school for help as one of many addiction resources.
-If you personally appeal to teachers, counselors and even school administrative members they can act as teenager addiction resources for you.
-Through these individuals you can mount a team to supervise your teen’s behavior and attendance.
+If you appeal to teachers, counselors, and even school administrative members, they can be teenager addiction resources.
+Through these individuals, you can mount a team to supervise your teen’s behavior and attendance.
 You want to find people who know your teen and are close to them.
-Perhaps your teen will disclose details of their life to a counselor who is equipped to act if they believe the teen is in danger.
+Your teen may disclose details of their life to a counselor who is equipped to act if they believe the teen is in danger.

 Addiction resources within your community may include local law enforcement.
 If your teen disappears while intoxicated, it’s useful to have someone to turn to for help.
-If local officers or administration are aware of your situation they can assist you in finding your teen if they’ve disappeared while seeking substances or while intoxicated.
-Law enforcement may even be more lenient when it comes to legal repercussions if they’re aware of your situation and if they know that you’re actively seeking help for your teen.
+If local officers or administration are aware of your situation, they can assist in finding your teen.
+Law enforcement may be more lenient when it comes to legal repercussions if they’re aware of your situation.
+Especially if they know that you’re actively seeking help for your teen.
 Local support groups serve as an effective teenage addiction resource.

 Teen Addiction Anonymous promotes the same 12-step program that’s available to adults.
 There are also teen grief support groups.
-Personal therapists are ideal teenager addiction resources who can be visited regularly enough to track progress closely.
+Personal therapists are ideal teenager addiction resources.
+They can be visited regularly enough to track progress closely.
 Through these groups, teens can affiliate with others who are having similar experiences to them.

-The most important step to take is to get professional help from a person, people, or facility that has experience successfully treating teens.
+The most important step to take is to get professional help.
+Turn to people or facility members that have experience successfully treating teens.
 These facilities have the ability to reach teens in ways that parents lack.
 It is this professional expertise that makes the difference in the successful journey to sobriety.

-Teen rehab also differs from adult treatment because teens are still dependent upon their parents for support, both financially and emotionally.
-Unlike many adults with a substance abuse challenge, the teen is usually forced at the end of his or her treatment to re-enter the same environment that he or she left behind.
-Adults have the advantage of mobility that teens lack.
+Teen rehab also differs from adult treatment.
+This is because teens are still dependent on their parents for support, both financially and emotionally.
+After treatment, adults with a substance abuse challenge have the advantage of mobility.
+Teens lack this advantage because they are usually forced to re-enter the same environment they left behind.

-The attention to teen mental health during re-entry is one of the crucial counseling steps that must be navigated by the treatment professionals.
-Properly executed, teens may re-enter the same environment, but they will have acquired a new sense of purpose and direction – one that does not include drug or alcohol dependency.
+Attention to teen mental health during re-entry is a crucial counseling step.
+It must be navigated by treatment professionals.
+Properly executed, teens may re-enter the same environment.
+Although, they will have acquired a new sense of purpose and direction.
+A life that does not include drug or alcohol dependency.

-Polaris Teen Center is a respected adolescent mental health treatment center that provides a safe haven for healing and growth for adolescents, including those with teen eating disorders.
+Polaris Teen Center is a respected adolescent mental health treatment center which provides a safe haven for healing and growth for adolescents, including those suffering from secondary substance abuse disorders.

 Our adolescent treatment center provides an environment that supports family-based healing.
 This healing is accomplished through family therapy, which involves parents and loved ones in the treatment process.
 We are dedicated to each individual’s future goals and ongoing recovery.

 Many programs claim to provide individualized treatment.
-Polaris, however, offers truly individualized care because our residential clients are limited to six.
+Polaris, however, offers truly individualized care.
+This is because our residential clients are limited to six.
 As a highly focused adolescent mental health facility, our team develops an invaluable awareness of the unique qualities of each person.
 We adjust to your teen’s individual needs with customized therapy sessions and treatment.